 Learning more about Quakers

-If you would like to find out more about Quakers in general, you might like to start with two short and very readable books:
+If you would like to find out more about Quakers in general, you might like to start with these short and very readable books:

 - What do Quakers Believe? by Geoffrey Durham (2019)